Good to know

 Since the start of the company, combining fashion and function has always been on its blood.
 One of the significant attributes of their shoes was the two stripes on the medial and lateral side, which in turn, became the company's distinction that came in use on sportive events.

 World War II affected the business and the relationship of the Dassler Brothers.
 Separating ways in 1947, Adi Dassler built a fresh company and registered Adidas, a wordplay of his name, and the Three Stripes, which is basically just an additional line from its initial branding.
-The mission was the same as before, but one of its best releases are football shoes with screw-in studs.
+The mission was the same as before, but one of its best releases are soccer shoes with screw-in studs.

 As the company grew, Adidas continued to deliver products that help athletes carry out their best work.
 The diversification of sports didn't hinder the brand but helped it expand its product offerings.
 Adidas continued to deliver top-notch products and has become a household name for any athletic arena.